Working for the recovery of Little Terns in the UK. Our aim is to reverse the decline in Little Tern numbers.

 How you can make a difference for Little Terns

-Every summer, teams of volunteer little tern wardens support little terns by monitoring the beaches at sites around the UK where these special birds make their homes.
+Every summer, teams of volunteer Little Tern wardens support these special birds by monitoring the beaches at sites around the UK where they breed.

 If you would like to help, we are still seeking further funding as we seek to extend the influence of the project to other sites and to carry out more conservation.

 Report a sighting

-Have you seen a little tern?
-Please let us have your sighting record and help us know more about sites they are using.
+Have you seen a Little Tern?
+Please let us have your sighting record to help us know more about the sites they are using.